ons-cherif/OperationalizingMLModel/README.md

    ![alt_text](Screenshots/BestModel.png)

+   **- After the Experiment is completed, we need to select the best model and deploy it using Azure Container Instance (ACI).
+Also, we need to make sure to enable authentication before deploying.
-   **- Select the best model, enable  authentication and deploy it using Azure Container Instance (ACI), then enable "Application Insights"** using Python Azure SDK and the logs.py script.Finally, verify the endpoint details from the _endpoints_ section:
+   Once the deployment is done, we then run the logs.py script using Python Azure SDK or the Git Bash from the VM to enable "Application Insights"** for loogging failures, tracking perfomance and browser or the server usage.
+Finally, we can verify the endpoint details from the _endpoints_ section as shown in the below screenshots:

    ![alt_text](Screenshots/RunnedLogScript.png)